 How do I Recognize It?

-At a quick glance, and to the untrained eye, card stock with a vellum finish appears to have a smooth, matte finish; but under closer observation, and in the right light, it can be noticed that vellum finish card stock features a toothy, or slightly roughened texture, similar to that of an eggshell.
+At a quick glance, card stock with a vellum finish appears to have a smooth, matte finish; but under closer observation, you'll see that vellum finish card stock features a toothy, or slightly roughened texture, similar to that of an eggshell.

 Note: Card stock with a vellum finish is not that same thing as translucent vellum paper.